seerajakonnur/Machine-Learning-and-Computational-Biology/Reassortment_Prediction_Avian_Influenza/Readme.md

 → Genetic Algorithm candidate generation
 → Risk-ranked reassortant candidates

+## Model Components

+### Primary prediction model
+The main predictive model is a Random Forest classifier trained on concatenated DNABERT-2 segment embeddings.

+### Interaction analysis module
+A Graph Attention Network (GAT) is used as an exploratory interaction probe.
+Each virus genome is represented as an 8-node graph, where nodes correspond to PB2, PB1, PA, HA, NP, NA, MP, and NS.
+Attention weights are used to examine candidate segment–segment interaction patterns associated with reassortment.

 ### * Feature extraction using foundation model
 Genomic sequences (influenza RNA sequences across all 8 segments) are processed segment-wise through DNABERT2 to generate embeddings.
 Embeddings are created for each segment because reassortment occurs at the segment level, where whole genome segments are exchanged between two influenza viruses.